gracelang/language/spec.md

 a module.

-2. **surrounding module scope** containing the nicknames introduced by `import` declarations.
+2. **surrounding module scope** containing the nicknames introduced by `import` declarations.  <_apb: why arne't these just like (confidential) defs in the module scope?_>

-3. **dialect scope** containing all declarations at the top level of a module used as a dialect.
-That is, the names at the top level of the dialect are treated as being in the outer scope of the module being defined.
+3. **dialect scope** containing all declarations at the top level of the module providing the dialect.
+That is, the names at the top level of the dialect are treated as being in a scope surrounding that of the module being defined.
+    <_apb: I thought that we exclude
+    confidential names, to allow a dialect to define, for example, helper methods that are not available to clients._>

 Lexical lookup stops at the module's dialect scope: it does not extend to the surrounding dialect's scope (containing any nicknames